GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

     - CR + LF → Used as a new line character in Windows.
     - CR(Carriage Return) → Used as a new line character in Mac OS before X.
     - LF(Line Feed) → Used as a new line character in Unix/Mac OS X
+- **NullValueBehaviour**
+Determine what to do with writing null objects.
+    - Skip, Ignore the object
+    - Empty Line, Write an empty line
+- **Flush()**
+Flushes all buffers.

 # ColumnAttribute